INTRODUCTION TO WOMEN'S IMAGING (FEMALE PELVIS IMAGING)

 Once these vessels reach the endometrial level, they branch into the basal arteries and spiral arteries, which support the specialized functions of each layer.
 The basal arteries are not responsive to hormones; they support the basal endometrial layer, which provides the proliferative cells for endometrial growth.
 The spiral arteries supply the functionalis layer and are uniquely sensitive to steroid hormones.
 In ovulatory cycles in which pregnancy does not occur, menses results following constriction of these terminal arteries, causing endometrial breakdown with desquamation of the glands and stroma.

 The ovaries are the female pelvic reproductive organs that house the ova and are responsible for the production of sex hormones.
 They are paired organs located on either side of the uterus within the broad ligament below the uterine (fallopian) tubes.
 The ovary is within the ovarian fossa, a space that is bound by the external iliac vessels, obliterated umbilical artery, and ureter.
 The ovaries are responsible for housing and releasing ova, or eggs, necessary for reproduction.
 At birth, a female has approximately 1 to 2 million ova, but only 300 of these eggs will ever become mature and be released for the purpose of fertilization.

 The ovaries are small, oval-shaped, and grayish in color, with an uneven surface.
 The actual size of an ovary depends on a woman's age and hormonal status; the ovaries, covered by a modified peritoneum, are approximately 3 to 5 cm in length during childbearing years and become much smaller and then atrophic once menopause occurs.
-A cross section ...
+A ...